fbarresi/TwinCAT.JsonExtension/README.md

 Whould you like to see the power of **TwinCAT.JsonExtension** in action?

-Then checkout [BeckhoffHttpClient](https://github.com/fbarresi/BeckhoffHttpClient), an _unofficial_ TwinCAT function for HTTP requests.
+Then checkout [BeckhoffHttpClient](https://github.com/fbarresi/BeckhoffHttpClient), an _unofficial_ TwinCAT function for HTTP requests

+or

+[TwincatAdsTool](https://github.com/fbarresi/TwincatAdsTool) your swiss knife for twincat development.